joshbrew/physics_test/README.md

  Rapier3D + BablyonJS test

 ### To run:

+First ensure the navmesh worker is built with with `npm start`

+Then after you can just do:

 `tinybuild`

-or `npm i -g tinybuild & tinybuild` if you don't have it installed.
+`npm i -g tinybuild & tinybuild` if you don't have [tinybuild](https://github.com/brainsatplay/tinybuild) installed.

 ### About
 Rapier3D: fancy Rust -> JS WASM physics engine, it's faster than anything else free.